quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Code Style.rst

 Style
 ^^^^^

 We will use the `PEP8 guidelines <https://www.python.org/dev/peps/pep-0008/>`_ for code format.

 We chose the following more precise rule where PEP 8 leaves some freedom:

-* `We allow up to 100 characters per line (fifth paragraph) <https://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_.
+* `We allow up to 79 characters per line for comments or docstrings(fifth paragraph) <https://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_.
-* `We pick single quotes over double quotes as long as no escaping is necessary <https://www.python.org/dev/peps/pep-0008/#string-quotes>`_.
+* `We pick double quotes over single quotes (as long as no escaping is necessary) <https://www.python.org/dev/peps/pep-0008/#string-quotes>`_.
 * `We prefer hanging indents for continuation lines <https://www.python.org/dev/peps/pep-0008/#indentation>`_.